cardano-scaling/alba/docs/rustdoc/prehashing.md

   - A higher value of $d$ increases the likelihood of constructing a valid proof, ensuring robustness in random oracle evaluations.
 - The probability that a tuple of full size is selected, $q$, is inversely proportional to $d$ and approximates $\lambda_{rel} / d$:
   - Since $d$ is related to $u$, $q$ is also approximately inversely proportional to $u$.
-  - A smaller $q$ improves security by lowering the chance of accepting invalid proofs but decreases the probability of finding valid proofs, requiring a larger $d$ to compensate.
+  - A smaller $q$ improves security by lowering the chance of accepting cheating proofs but decreases the probability of finding valid proofs, requiring a larger $d$ to compensate.

 $$
 u \coloneqq \Bigg\lceil \frac{\lambda_{sec} + \log (\lambda_{rel} + \log 3) + 1 - \log \log e}{\log (n_p / n_f)}\Bigg\rceil,